vanhoangkha/Networking-fundamentals/Day46_NAT_Dynamic_Part2.md

-- Although they are dynamically assigned, the mappings are still one-to-one (one INSIDE LOCAL IP ADDRESS per INSIDE GLOBAL IP ADDRESS)
+- Although they are dynamically assigned, the mappings are still one-to-one (one INSIDE LOCAL Địa chỉ IP per INSIDE GLOBAL Địa chỉ IP)
 - If there are NOT enough INSIDE GLOBAL IP ADDRESSES available (=ALL are being used), it is called ‘NAT POOL EXHAUSTION’
-    - If a PACKET from another INSIDE HOST arrives and needs NAT but there are no AVAILABLE ADDRESSES, the ROUTER will drop the PACKET
+    - If a Gói tin from another INSIDE HOST arrives and needs NAT but there are no AVAILABLE ADDRESSES, the Router will drop the Gói tin
-    - The HOST will be unable to access OUTSIDE NETWORKS until one of the INSIDE GLOBAL IP ADDRESSES becomes available
+    - The HOST will be unable to Access OUTSIDE NETWORKS until one of the INSIDE GLOBAL IP ADDRESSES becomes available
-    - DYNAMIC NAT entries will time out automatically if not used, or you can clear them manually
+    - NAT động entries will time out automatically if not used, or you can clear them manually

 NAT POOL EXHAUSTION